deepprakash345/GitWorkflow/README.md

 Our recommendation is to use [Node Version Manager](https://github.com/nvm-sh/nvm) so that you can manage multiple installation of Node/NPM

+### Clone the repository

+Use `git clone` command to clone the repository.
+To run the storybook locally, you might need to initialize the git submodule that contains the examples used in the storybook.
+The commands to do that are `git submodule init` && `git submodule update`

+There are other ways to do that but for that you need to refer to the [git reference](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

 ### Bootstrap

 Once you have cloned this repository and installed the correct version of Node/NPM, run the following command at the